EvalAgent: Discovering Implicit Evaluation Criteria from the Web: Metrics for Assessing Generated Criteria

 \paragraph{Actionability ($A$)} A criterion is actionable if the model can effectively revise and enhance its initial response to satisfy the criterion.
 We test for the actionability of a criterion, $c_i$ by testing if different models can be prompted to satisfy the criteria by revising a response that failed to satisfy $c_i$ initially \citep{wadhwa-etal-2024-learning-refine, madaan2023self}.
 We report $A$ on a sample of 200 instructions.
 We prompt \texttt{gpt-4o-mini-2024-07-18} for evaluating criterion satisfaction (Prompt \ref{prompt:sat_prompt}).
 Details about the sampling process, dataset distribution and prompts for evaluation are in Appendix \ref{app:actionability}.

 \paragraph{Recall of human criteria ($R$)} We evaluate how frequently human-generated or verified criteria for a given instruction are represented in the generated criteria.
 To calculate this, we prompt a large language model (LLM) with a human-provided criterion, asking it to determine whether that criterion is entailed by any generated criteria by the system.
 It is important to note that human written criteria may not fully capture all implicit criteria needed to evaluate a response to an instruction.
 This lack of coverage means that we cannot treat the human curated list as ``gold standard'' however, we use it as a proxy for what humans believe is important.
 We calculate recall by prompting \texttt{gpt-4o-mini-2024-07-18}.
+Prompts for calculating recall and the prompt tuning process are discussed in Appendix \ref{app:recall}.